austin-bentley/Portfolio/README.md

 ## S3 Bucket deploy

+1. Remove everything inside `theaustinbentley.com` object
+2. Create a new folder named `Portfolio`
+3. `npm run predeploy`
-1. `npm run deploy`
+4. `npm run deploy`
-2. Remove reminants of old deploy
-3. Copy the s3 `/static` folder into a folder named `Portfolio`
+5. Copy `/static` folder into `/Portfolio/`
-4. Rerun Cloudfront distribution
+6. Rerun Cloudfront distribution

+Note: It can take up to 24 hours for cloudfront to serve the new files.